KatizzZ/twitterDB/README.md

 # twitterDB
-Fetches tweets from twiter based on hashtags
+Fetches tweets from twitter based on hashtags